-The Cumberland Pipe Organ Activation Project runs from Aug 20-28.
-Under the direction of Katheryn Petersen, three teams of artists from Vancouver will be visiting Cumberland to participate in the exploration of alternate uses of the historic pipe organ in the Weird Church at Penrith and First.
-Generous support from BC Arts Touring has helped to make it possible to cover the costs of the Vancouver teams.
+The 2020 Cumberland Pipe Organ Activation Residency ran from Aug 20-28.
+Under the direction of Katheryn Petersen, three teams of artists from Vancouver visited Cumberland to participate in a cross-community exploration of alternate uses of the historic pipe organ in the Weird Church at Penrith and First.
+Generous support from BC Arts Touring has helped to make it possible to cover the touring costs of the Vancouver teams.

-Local Cumberland artists will be joining the Vancouver teams in various combinations to collaborate on explorations and improvisations.
-Several of the sessions will be open to the public and, with the exception of the three workshops, the closed sessions will be audible from the nearby exterior of the building.
-The doors to the church will stay open and outdoor seating opportunities near the church are plentiful and encouraged.
+Local Cumberland artists joined the Vancouver teams in various combinations to collaborate on explorations and improvisations.
+Several of the sessions were open to the public and, with the exception of the three workshops, the closed sessions were audible from the nearby exterior of the building.
+The doors to the church remained open and outdoor seating opportunities near the church are plentiful and encouraged.
+Some of the sessions allowed for socially distanced indoor seating.

 Vancouver artists performed two fundraising concerts in Vancouver to raise funds for Cumberland artists and the Weird Church.
-Project events that are open to the public will be run on a gift economy where attendance is part of the currency.
-All funds raised in this way will go toward Cumberland artists and the Weird Church.
+Project events that were open to the public ran on a gift economy where attendance was part of the currency.
+All funds raised in this way went toward Cumberland artists and the Weird Church.

 Here is some info on the Vancouver artists participating in the project: